Precision and rare ElectroWeak processes: Diboson Production and Limits on Anomalous Triple Gauge Couplings

 \section{Diboson Production and Limits on Anomalous Triple Gauge Couplings}

 The production of diboson final states, such as $Z\gamma$, $ZZ$, $WZ$, and $W^\pm Z$, plays an essential role in testing the SM and searching for new physics.
 Recent measurements from ATLAS and CMS provide precision measurements of these processes, and many of these analyses are sensitive to anomalous triple gauge couplings (aTGCs).
-These results use the full Run~2 and early Run~3 datasets at $\sqrt{s} = 13$~TeV, with integrated luminosities of 140~fb$^{-1}$ for Run~2 and 5.1~fb$^{-1}$ for early Run~3 data.